Jellyfish-AI/jf_agent/README.md

 Your credentials should be provided to the container via environment variables.
 The syntax for providing environment variables from a file is:

 ```
---env-file full_path_to_env_file
+--env-file <full_path_to_env_file>
 ```

 #### Saving the downloaded output

 By default, the agent will download and send the data it collects.
 Upon completion the data downloaded will be stored inside the container.
 If you use the `--rm` argument to `docker run` then the container and the data will be cleaned up when the agent completes.

-If you instead want to save the downloaded output (perhaps so that you can inspect it), you can provide a volume that mounts a host directory to the container's agent output directory.
+If you instead want to save the downloaded output (perhaps so that you can inspect it), you can provide a bind mount that maps a host directory to the container's agent output directory.

-As for providing the YAML configuration file, the syntax for providing a mount for the agent output directory is:
+As for providing the YAML configuration file, the syntax for providing a bind mount for the agent output directory is:
 ```
--v host_path:container_path
+--mount type=bind,source=<host_path>,target=<container_path>
 ```

 In this case, the `host_path` should be the full path to a directory on the host and the `container_path` must be `/home/jf_agent/output`.

 #### Specifying a previously downloaded dataset to be sent

 If you've run the agent in `download_only` mode so that you can inspect its output, when you're ready to send the data to Jellyfish you'll use the `send_only` mode.
-You'll provide a volume mount for the output directory, and you'll also provide the `-od` argument to specify a path relative to the container's output directory that contains the data previously downloaded.
+You'll provide a bind mount for the output directory, and you'll also provide the `-od` argument to specify a path relative to the container's output directory that contains the data previously downloaded.

 When the agent runs, it saves its downloaded data in a timestamped directory inside of `/home/jf_agent/output`.
 It shows the directory its downloaded data is being written to with a line like this:
 ```